efabless/foss-asic-tools/README.md

 # IIC-OSIC-TOOLS

-**This environment is based on the efabless.com FOSS-ASIC-TOOLS <https://github.com/efabless/foss-asic-tools>.**
+This environment is based on the [efabless.com FOSS-ASIC-TOOLS](https://github.com/efabless/foss-asic-tools).

 **IIC-OSIC-TOOLS** is an all-in-one Docker container for open-source-based integrated circuit designs for analog and digital circuit flows.
 The CPU architectures `x86_64/amd64` and `aarch64/arm64` are natively supported based on Ubuntu 22.04LTS (since release `2022.12`).
-This collection of tools is curated by the **Institute for Integrated Circuits (IIC), Johannes Kepler University (JKU)**.
+This collection of tools is curated by the [**Institute for Integrated Circuits (IIC), Johannes Kepler University (JKU)**](https://iic.jku.at).

 It supports two *modes of operation*: